Readability in UX/UI Design

 9. Place Important Content Above the Fold

-It’s vital to ensure important content is especially visible.
-One way to ensure this is to place it above the fold, so that users do not have to scroll to find it.
+It’s vital to make sure that important content is especially visible.
+One way to make sure of this is to place it above the fold so that users don’t have to scroll to find it.

 10. Conduct User Testing and Make Appropriate Adjustments

-To ensure both legibility and readability, it’s crucial to conduct regular user testing.
-Designers can measure reading speed to determine if users struggle with recognizing text.
-If test users experience issues where they lean towards the screen or have difficulty in discerning text, it might be necessary to make adjustments in typography.
-For readability, testing how users interact with the content layout and organization can provide insights into whether the text is comprehensible and engaging.
+To make sure of both good legibility and readability, it’s crucial to do regular user testing.
+Designers can measure reading speed to see if users struggle with recognizing text.
+If test users do experience issues where they lean towards the screen or have difficulty discerning text, the design might want adjustments in typography.
+For readability, it’s a good idea to test how users interact with the content layout and organization.
+That can provide insights into whether the text’s comprehensible and engaging.

 William Hudson explains the importance of usability testing: